aayush1205/muCLIar/README.md

 2. **muCLIar** is in **active development**.
 If you land into unprecedented errors, please feel free to open an issue.
 We would work on it as soon as possible.
 3. We are still working on finding a workaround to let you login to your YouTube account so that your "favourite songs playlist" starts playing after the current song finishes.
 We did have the login functionality before, but turns out, Google is now rejecting automated login.

+## Features

+1. Enjoy your music advertisement and hassle free right from your terminal in a single lined command.
+2. Play/Pause/Switch between the songs using simple keypresses.
+3. Play the YouTube mix relevant to your song.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.